zenyr/mcp-pty/docs/plan.md

 - ✅ **Reconnection Fix** - Support reconnection with session reuse
 - ✅ **normalize-commands Integration** - Integrated command parsing into pty-manager
 - ✅ **Test Enhancement** - Extended tests for environment variables and argument parsing
+- ✅ **Accurate pwd Setting** - Fixed issue where commands execute with mcp-pty server directory as pwd by making pwd mandatory in start tool

 ### In Progress